willogy-team/insights--tensorflow/part5/README.md

 model.model().summary() # new
 ```

 We also need to modify the loop which is right below the line of loading weights.
 In the loop, we comment out the if statement as there is no layer with "conv" in its name.
 And add a line for printing the length of the returned list of ```layer.get_weights()```.
-This information is not used immediately, but will be used below.
+This information is not used immediately but will be used below.

 ```python
 for idx, layer in enumerate(model.layers):